fabioformosa/quartz-manager/README.md

 |quartz-manager.security.accounts.in-memory.users[0].roles[0] | string   | yes              |         | set the value ADMIN          |

-## Quart Manager Persistence Lib
+## Quart Manager Starter Persistence Lib

 By default, Quartz Manager runs with a `org.quartz.simpl.RAMJobStore` that stores your managed scheduler in memory.
 The RAMJobStore is the simplest store and also the most performant.
 However it comes with the drawback that all scheduling data are lost if your applications ends or crashes.
 In case of a restarting of your app, you can't resume the scheduler from the point it stopped.
 Import the Quartz Manager Persistence Module if you want to persist your scheduler data.
 The pre-requesite is the availability of Postgresql database where Quartz Manager can store its information.
 You have to provide it a bare database and a postresql user granted for DDL and DML queries.
-About the DDL, consider that Quartz Manager Persistence will create all tables it needs to work at the bootstrap.
+About the DDL, consider that Quartz Manager Persistence will create all tables, it needs to work, at the bootstrap.

 ### Dependency